 You can dine inside or buy pies and pickles to take away from the shop, and there are also options for collection and home delivery.

-Given how much Lincoln’s food scene has diversified over the last couple of decades, it’s quite surprising we only have one vegan restaurant.
+Given how much Lincoln’s food scene has diversified over the last couple of decades, it’s quite surprising that until very recently we only had one vegan restaurant.
 Cafe Shanti opened its doors in 2015 and has brought a flourish of personality with it.
 Think bright furnishings, rickety wooden chairs, colourful flags draped all around, and smiling service.

 Lincoln has a fantastic tradition for ‘proper’ real ale pubs, and the award-winning Stugglers Inn is one of the very best.
 Standing next to the grounds of Lincoln Castle, this characterful 19th-Century pub has won accolades including a national title for its cask ales and Lincolnshire Pub of the Year 2019.

-Landlady Anna has described the pub’s vibe as a “non-stop cask ale festival”, which is a great way of putting it.
+Lon-time landlady Anna, who has now retired, described the pub’s vibe as a “non-stop cask ale festival”, which is a great way of putting it.
 There’s always something new on tap, and a cheery atmosphere in which to enjoy it.